Beyond Adapter Retrieval: Latent Geometry-Preserving Composition via Sparse Task Projection: Method

+We begin by representing each task in a shared latent space via a fixed-length prototype vector.
+This prototype serves as a compact summary of the task’s distribution and forms the basis for downstream adapter composition.
+We organize these prototypes, along with their corresponding adapters, in a centralized database we refer to as the \textit{Adapter-VecDB}, analogous to the retrieval database in RAG systems.
+This database supports efficient lookup and geometric reasoning over previously trained adapters.

+For a given dataset \( D_i \), we compute its task prototype \( z_i \in \mathbb{R}^d \) by averaging the feature representations of its constituent samples:

+where \( E(\cdot, \theta_0) \) denotes a pretrained encoder (e.g., CLIP~\citep{radford2021learning}, LLaMA~\citep{touvron2023llama}) and \( \theta_0 \) is the frozen backbone model.
+This mean-pooling strategy ensures that the prototype preserves coarse semantic and statistical structure while remaining efficient to store and compute.

+In practice, we adopt the encoder from the foundation model itself to ensure compatibility with the LoRA adapters.
+This approach aligns with the strategy used in the encoder component of the MoE, where feature maps serve a pivotal role in the model architecture.
+When full access to task datasets is unavailable—such as for public or third-party adapters like those from Stable Diffusion—we instead compute \( z_i \) from a small set of descriptive examples, metadata, or natural language summaries associated with the adapter.

 For simplicity and practicality in representing dataset features, we initially explored using various distribution distance metrics, such as the Chamfer distance \citep{borgefors1986distance}, Nearest Neighbor Distance \citep{alt1995computing}, Mean Distance \citep{carroll1998multidimensional}, to measure similarities between datasets.
 However, these metrics did not show significant differences in dataset characteristics.
-Therefore, to streamline our approach, we represent the features of dataset $D_i$ by averaging all associated data feature maps:

-where \( |D_i| \) denotes the number of elements in dataset \( D_i \), ensuring each dataset's characteristic is represented as the mean of its features.
-This method not only simplifies the computational process but also facilitates the efficient storage of these averaged features in the VecDB, maintaining the integrity and accessibility of the original data representation.

-Through these methodologies, LoRA-VecDB not only provides a structured and efficient way to store and retrieve adaptations but also supports a scalable framework for experimentation and enhancement in model adaptability.
-This open and maintained database promises to be a valuable asset for researchers and practitioners aiming to leverage existing foundation models to new datasets and problems.